lj8128/os-kernel/bootloader/notes.md

 memory, starting at the address `0x7c00`.
 The CPU then starts executing the bootloader from that address.

-One last crucial function of the bootloader is that it initializes an interrupt vector table, mapping interrupts to...

-As we will see, it also supports an interrupt vector table, much like an OS does, such that we can issue what are effectively system-call interrupts from the bootloader, which the BIOS will then proceed to handle.

 Thus, the BIOS is the loader that loads the bootloader.
 The bootloader is called a 'loader' because it, in turn, will load the operating system kernel.

 ## The Bootloader

-Describe how the bootloader written for PeachOS works.
-The main object of the assembler is to assemble a 512-mb stretch of binary code that fits into the boot sector.